PerceptronV/PerceptronV.github.io/about.markdown

 permalink: /about/
 ---

-I am a freshman at Harvard College, planning to pursue a joint concentration in CS and Art History / Maths.
-My long-term goal is to advance explainable systems that possess human-like intelligence.
+I am a freshman at Harvard College, planning to pursue a joint concentration in CS and Physics / Maths.
+My long-term goal is to build explainable and scalable machine learning systems for scientific discovery.

 ---